 How can I learn more about the UCLA Extension Writers’ Program instructors?

-In addition to the instructor bio printed at the end of each catalog course description, you can learn more about an instructor by visiting his or her page on our website.
-You’ll find a photo and an instructor bio and statement.
-The statements reveal each instructor’s teaching philosophy and approach to the craft of writing.
-Some instructors have their own websites or blogs and their web addresses are printed with their statements.
-Additionally, instructors will occasionally be profiled in features on this website.
-You can also meet instructors in person at Writers’ Program events such as the Publication Party.
+In addition to the instructor bio printed at the end of each catalog course description, you can learn more about an instructor by visiting his or her page on this website.
+There, in addition to biographical information, you’ll find a photo and an instructor statement that reveals each instructor’s teaching philosophy and approach to the craft of writing.
+Some instructors have their own websites or blogs and those URLs are also listed.
+Instructors will occasionally be profiled in features on this website, and you can also meet instructors in person at Writers’ Program events such as the Publication Party.

 How can I contact an instructor directly?